grucloud/grucloud/examples/aws/kops/README.md

 When the deploment is destroyed with _gc destroy_, **kops.env** is removed.

-The file [hook.js](./hook.js) is the place where this logic is implemented
+The file [hook.js](https://github.com/grucloud/grucloud/blob/main/examples/aws/kops/hook.js) is the place where this logic is implemented.

 ## NPM kops scripts

-The following npm scripts manage the kops commands, the environment variables are sourced from **kops.env** and given to **kops**.
+The following npm scripts manage the kops commands, the environment variables are sourced from **kops.env**.

 ```sh
 npm run kops:create